Alpha Metallurgical Resources (NASDAQ:AMR) Shares Gap Down to $131.66

-Alpha Metallurgical Resources, Inc. (NASDAQ:AMR – Get Rating)’s share price gapped down before the market opened on Tuesday .
+Alpha Metallurgical Resources, Inc. (NASDAQ:AMR – Get Rating) gapped down before the market opened on Tuesday .
 The stock had previously closed at $131.66, but opened at $121.41.
-Alpha Metallurgical Resources shares last traded at $123.96, with a volume of 2,236 shares changing hands.
+Alpha Metallurgical Resources shares last traded at $123.96, with a volume of 2,236 shares trading hands.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Signaturefd LLC bought a new stake in shares of Alpha Metallurgical Resources in the 3rd quarter worth $58,000.
-Wells Fargo & Company MN boosted its holdings in shares of Alpha Metallurgical Resources by 49.8% in the 2nd quarter.
-Wells Fargo & Company MN now owns 6,615 shares of the company’s stock worth $169,000 after buying an additional 2,199 shares during the last quarter.
-Finally, State Street Corp purchased a new position in shares of Alpha Metallurgical Resources in the 2nd quarter worth about $1,572,000.
-Hedge funds and other institutional investors own 65.93% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in the business.
+State Street Corp bought a new position in shares of Alpha Metallurgical Resources during the second quarter valued at $1,572,000.
+Wells Fargo & Company MN grew its stake in shares of Alpha Metallurgical Resources by 49.8% during the 2nd quarter.
+Wells Fargo & Company MN now owns 6,615 shares of the company’s stock valued at $169,000 after purchasing an additional 2,199 shares during the period.
+Finally, Signaturefd LLC bought a new stake in shares of Alpha Metallurgical Resources during the 3rd quarter valued at about $58,000.
+65.93% of the stock is owned by institutional investors and hedge funds.

 Alpha Metallurgical Resources, Inc is a mining company.
 It engages in the provision of met and thermal coal.
 The firm operates through the following business segments: Met, CAPP-Thermal, and All Other.
 The Met segment consists of met coal mines, including Deep Mine 41, Road Fork 52, Black Eagle, and Lynn Branch.